 "Registration Statement" means the registration statement filed by the Company with the Securities and Exchange Commission for the public offering of Common Stock and warrants to purchase Common Stock (registration no. 333-233281).

-"Securities" means the Note, the Warrant, and any shares of Common Stock issued or issuable to the Purchaser under the Note and the Warrant.
+"Securities" means the Note and any shares of Common Stock issued or issuable to the Purchaser under the Note.